TheGroundZero/openvasreporting/openvas_to_report/doc/en/source/index.rst

 The idea is very simple:

 #.
-Take an OpenVAS report, in it horrible XML formart.
+Take an OpenVAS report, in it horrible XML format.
 #.
 Convert it into an beautiful Excel, ready to give to your boss.